What Is Mental Strength?

 At least once a day, do something that requires willpower and self-discipline.
 You can find plenty of opportunities for exercising these skills.
 If you are earnest about developing these skills, I recommend that you read and practice the exercises in my book Strengthen Your Willpower and Self discipline.
 You can find there simple, but powerful exercises, which you can practice at any time or place.

-Two of the characteristic of mental strength are confidence and the lack of fear of making changes.
+Two of the characteristic of mental strength are confidence and the lack of fear to make changes in your life.
 Most people tend to stick to the familiar and are afraid of changes.
 However, in order to improve any aspect of your life you need to make changes in your life.

 Decide what you want to change, think of the benefits, and imagine how your life would look if you make the necessary changes.
 This will give you motivation and confidence.

-Every positive change you make in your life would improve your confidence, self-esteem and inner strength, and consequently, your mental strength would increase.
+Every positive change you make in your life would improve and build up your confidence, self-esteem and inner strength, and consequently, your mental strength would increase.

 You improve your mental strength when you welcome changes and are not afraid of them.

 As you see, you can build and increase your mental strength, and this is not a difficult thing to do.
-As you increase your mental strength, you also increase your endurance, focus and inner strength.
+As you build and increase your mental strength, you also build and increase your endurance, focus and inner strength.

 Do you lack inner strength, perseverance, and the ability to stick to your decisions?